 Calico Beans.
 Nourishing, satisfying and the best pot of beans you’ll ever tango with.
-A great line up of beans, bacon and a perfect combination of sweet and spicy.
+A great line up of beans, bacon and a perfect combination of sweet and tangy.

 Planning a late Summer BBQ, you know, the one you’ve been putting off and you’re afraid you’re losing track of warm weather gatherings?
 This recipe feeds a crowd and is great for a pot luck or back yard BBQ.